claudecodeguide.dev

 4. Claude executes the approved plan

-• Any task that touches more than 2-3 files
+• Any task touching more than 2-3 files

 • Quick fixes ("change this color from blue to green")